Mitchell-Suleymanov/Extreme21/README.md

 This package contains all opponents.
 - Opponent.java - Parent class of all opponents.
 Has default functions.
 All Opponents extend this.
 - OpponentPawn.java - Basic opponent the Player can face.
 Easy AI.
+- OpponentBishop.java - Medium opponent the Player will face.
+Their goal is to reach 21, or the game's limit, then use the Twenty-One-Up Ace for an instant kill against the Player.
+Bishop will constantly use Draw Aces to draw the 2, 4, or 6 card.
+They also will use these drawing Aces in addition to the OneUp to constantly draw and replenish their supply of Aces.